Dead Tech Is Alive and Well on eBay

 - Polaroid film.
 This item is no longer made, but plenty of Polaroid film still exists.
 It may be squirreled away in desk drawers, closets, or cabinets.
 The best places to find Polaroid film is at estate sales or garage sales in the boxes of junk.
 Most people are completely clueless that Polaroid film has any value in the real world.
 This item is usually sold in lots of several packages, and the singles can sell for about $20 per pack.
-Check out these completed listings on eBay.
+You can check out the completed listings on eBay.

 - Typewriter ribbon.
 Many of you reading this probably have never even used a typewriter, much less owned one and had to buy ribbon for it.
 (Waving to Millennials!)
 Some folks still prefer using an actual typewriter rather than a computer.
 Those folks buy typewriter ribbon on eBay.
 Ribbons can go for as much as $20 each and are most successfully sold in lots.

-- Micro cassette tapes.
-Technology has evolved and most smart phones have a dictation, voice memo, or audio recording feature.
+- Microcassette tapes.
+Technology has evolved and most smartphones have a dictation, voice memo, or audio recording feature.
 But some people still prefer good old fashioned cassette tapes.
 These can sell for crazy prices on eBay.
 You can also find these on clearance sometimes at Walgreens or at garage and estate sales.
 Prices are all over the board depending on quantity, brand, and length of recording time.
-Here are some completed listings on eBay.
+Find some completed listings on eBay.

 A precaution about selling dead tech on eBay: be prepared for buyers to report that the item is damaged, dried out, or brittle.
 Because of the age of the vintage media, the items may very well be disintegrated or too old to use.
 Take the buyer’s word for it and be prepared to offer a refund or replacement.